 SEO is all about making sure your website gets in front of those people that want to buy the products you’re offering, or learn about the things you do.
 It’s the digital-era equivalent of qualified marketing campaigns and, as in the real world, you’ll go far by positioning yourself as an authority in your area.

 Just how you do that, is up to you.
 It used to be that SEO was about writing webpages in a certain way – for example, ensuring that keywords appeared regularly, but not too regularly, throughout the text.
-The value of this approach was compromised after SEO dilettantes raised Google’s ire by creating sites with hundreds of embedded ‘meta-tags’ designed specifically to trick the PageRank engine.
+The value of this approach was compromised after SEO dilettantes raised Google’s ire by creating sites with hundreds of embedded ‘meta-tags designed specifically to trick the PageRank engine.
 This doesn’t work and is considered an attempt to game Google, if you’re not selling Harry Potter products, don’t mention it on your site.

 These days, legitimacy is all about social media – and SEO is about building that social profile.
 One universal recommendation among small-business operators is to set up a blog.
 Add small chunks of interesting content to your site on a daily or weekly basis, and Google will notice your site is changing often; this tells it your site is fresh, at least.

 The next step is to make sure your blog content gets noticed, and linked to.
-Some companies do this by writing guest blogs for other sites, although if you take this approach, make sure you’re writing for sites that are legitimate voices in your industry and not just link farms that are trying to game PageRank.
+Some companies do this by writing guest blogs for other sites, although if you take this approach, make sure you’re writing for sites that are legitimate voices in your industry and not just link farms that are trying to gaming PageRank.

 “It serves more of a purpose when a link is from a website on a related topic,” says Brian Altona, managing director of e-commerce software provider Ashop Commerce.

 “Don’t just go to get links by asking for them,” he adds.
 “If you’re selling shoes, links from a shoe forum are of much better quality than a technology forum.
 Get involved in those, and write something your customers are literally going to read and be interested in.
-Google is focused on quality of content these days, and if you’re writing the same type of information on multiple pages just to fill space, those pages are losing their value.
+Google is focused on the quality of content these days, and if you’re writing the same type of information on multiple pages just to fill space, those pages are losing their value.
 You have to learn to be an authority.”

 Step 4: Think laterally – and socially

 If writing isn’t your thing, get someone who can write clearly to help you out.
 Consider enlisting friends, family, or children with skills to help you.
-Be sure to think differently: authoritative content can just as easily come in the form of how-to videos, news reports, PDF whitepapers, smartphone apps, audio podcasts, photo galleries, ‘infographics’ that offer factual information and link to your site; or other content.
+Be sure to think differently: authoritative content can just as easily come in the form of how-to videos, news reports, PDF whitepapers, smartphone apps, audio podcasts, photo galleries, ‘infographics’ that offer factual information and links to your site; or other content.